zhiwang123/eps-MPMAB/README.md

 ###### Remarks:
 The code can be used to reproduce the two experiments in the paper.
-A detailed description of the experimental setup can be found in the appendix (in this Python implementation, we simplified RobustAgg-Adapted by obviating the needs for an initialization phase in which each player pulls each arm once, but one can easily add it using the `RobustAgg.InitializationPhase()` function in `module.py`).
+A detailed description of the experimental setup can be found in the appendix.
 Please first create two folders `data/` and `plots/`, to which data and plots will be saved, respectively.